Portsmouth College

-Portsmouth College is a sixth form college on Tangier Road, Baffins, in the city of Portsmouth, England.
+Portsmouth College was a sixth form college on Tangier Road, Baffins, in the city of Portsmouth, England.

+In 2021 the college merged with Highbury College to form City of Portsmouth College.

 Admissions

-The principal at Portsmouth College is Simon Barrable.
-The college is located just off the Eastern Road which provides an easy way to get to the college from inside and outside the city.
-This is near the A2030 east of Baffins, south of Great Salterns lake and golf course.
-It is one of two post-16 colleges in Portsmouth, the other being Highbury College.
+The principal at Portsmouth College was Simon Barrable.
+The college was located just off the Eastern Road which provides an easy way to get to the college from inside and outside the city.
+This was near the A2030 east of Baffins, south of Great Salterns lake and golf course.
+It was one of two post-16 colleges in Portsmouth, the other being Highbury College.
 Comprehensive schools in Portsmouth do not have sixth forms.

 History

-The site of what is now Portsmouth College started out as marsh land on the edge of Portsmouth and was reclaimed in 1705.
-One name for the area, Salterns, reflects its past use for salt pans, evaporating sea water to make salt.
+The site of Portsmouth College started out as marsh land on the edge of Portsmouth and was reclaimed in 1705.
+One name for the area, Salterns, reflects its past use for salt pans, evaporating salt water to make salt.
+In 1884, there was approximately 4 salt.

 In November 1888 Portsmouth Higher Grade School was formed.
 It was later to become a boys' grammar school before becoming a comprehensive and then becoming a college.